 - Bring up something on their profile that caught your attention

-- Ask how they’re thinking about a trend in their industry
+- Ask how they’re thinking about a trend in their industry: AI adoption, market shifts, team changes

-“Hi Sam, I saw your recent post about changes in your industry.
-Curious: how is your team approaching [insert relevant trend, like AI or shifting buyer behavior] lately?”
+Example: “Hi Sam, I saw your recent post about changes in your industry.
+Curious, how is your team thinking about [relevant trend, like AI tools or shifting buyer behavior] these days?”

 That’s it.
 One sentence.
 You’re not pitching.
 You’re just starting a conversation.